jupiterbjy/CUIAudioPlayer/README.md

 ### *Still under heavy development!
 I'm testing this as much I can, but there will be ton of bugs!*

 Just a tiny project to create a script that literally does its name.
+Uses Master branch of py_cui currently.

 Only working configurations are Linux Terminal / CMD / Windows Terminal + WSL.
 Will show as broken on other configurations on Win10.